rails/rails/guides/source/api_documentation_guidelines.md

 # * <tt>:allow_nil</tt> - Skip validation if attribute is +nil+.
 ```

-The description starts in upper case and ends with a full stop—it's standard English.
+The description starts in upper case and ends with a full stop-it's standard English.

 Dynamically Generated Methods
 -----------------------------